MikeDigitize/JSFundamentals/README.md

 ```

 As <code>i</code> is block scoped it is only available within the for loop block and so is not available for lookup after the block has executed.
-Moving the <code>i</code> outside the for loop makes it available again and mimics the behaviour of var in the previous examples.
+Moving the <code>let i = 0;</code> declaration outside the for loop makes it available again and mimics the behaviour of var in the previous examples.

+### Summary

+Closures can be thought of as a tool to allow runtime access to variables outside of their lexical scope.
+Their use is best demonstrated when functions return functions, and the returned function has within it a reference to a value that is not in its immediate scope.
+That reference has essentially been trapped in that function, and no matter where you call this returned function from it will have access to that value.

+IIFEs work in a similar way, only they close over values not references to values.
+They are evaluated at runtime as expressions and contain a function that is immediately invoked inside them.
+This immediate invocation forces the function scope to close over the values of variables it references that are within its lexical scope, creating what can be thought of as a snapshot of their value at that time.

+## Types and values